vishnumaiea/Bingo-Maniac/README.md

 Description:

-BINGO game written in C of 99 standard.
+BINGO MANIAC is a bingo game written in C (C99), initially created for Windows.
 You are free (open) to modify and distribute the program if you want, as this program is distributed under the GNU General Public License version 3 or any higher version you may choose.
 You can also translate the program into any other language.
 It'd be appreciated if you send information about the modification you've done, to author via his email.
 You may also send any improvement notes, bug reports etc to that email.

 Press '9' on start up for information.